 c) a list of the directors and secretary of the company as well as of all the persons which are authorised to represent the company.

-d) the name and address of one or more persons residing in Cyprus who are authorized to accept on behalf of the Russian LLC service of process and any notices required to be served on the company.
+d) the name and address of one or more persons residing in Cyprus who are authorized to accept on behalf of the company service of legal documents and any notices required to be served on the company.

 More than one branch